The Spray That Actually Kills Sweat Smell in 10 Seconds (Tested)

 What spray removes sweat smell from clothes instantly?

-A fabric odor mist with Zinc Ricinoleate, such as ODORSTRIKE.
-Zinc Ricinoleate binds to volatile odor molecules on contact, neutralising them at the molecular level rather than masking with fragrance.
+A fabric odor mist with Zinc PCA, such as ODORSTRIKE.
+Zinc PCA binds to volatile odor molecules on contact, neutralising them at the molecular level rather than masking with fragrance.
 ODORSTRIKE dries in 10 seconds on cotton and polyester, comes in a 50 ml pocket bottle, and is priced at ₹229 in India.

 Does Febreze remove sweat smell instantly?